 What to expect from your doctor

-A doctor who sees you for possible Churg-Strauss syndrome is likely to ask a number of questions, such as:
+A doctor who sees you for possible Churg-Strauss syndrome is likely to ask you questions, such as:

 - Do your symptoms include sinus problems?

-- Do your symptoms include any gastrointestinal problems, such as nausea, vomiting or diarrhea?
+- Do your symptoms include gastrointestinal problems, such as nausea, vomiting or diarrhea?

 - Have you lost weight without trying?